passkeydeveloper/passkeys.dev/content/en/docs/reference/windows.md

 ## Overview

-Windows Hello, the platform authenticator in Windows 10 and 11, has the following capabilities:
+Windows Hello, the local platform authenticator in Windows 10 and 11, has the following capabilities:

-- creating and using [***single-device*** passkeys](/docs/reference/terms/#single-device-passkey) that are bound to the device
+- creating and using [***single-device*** passkeys](/docs/reference/terms/#single-device-passkey) that are bound to the local device
 - creating and using [***single-device*** passkeys](/docs/reference/terms/#single-device-passkey) on a FIDO2 security key

+The following is also possible in both Windows 10 and 11:

-- using passkeys from iOS and iPadOS in Chrome (105+) and Edge (105+) for signing in to web services using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+- using passkeys from iOS and iPadOS devices in Chrome (108+) and Edge (108+) for signing in to web services using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)
+- using passkeys from Android devices in Chrome (108+) and Edge (108+) for signing in to web services using [FIDO Cross-Device Authentication](/docs/reference/terms/#cross-device-authentication-cda)

 ## Platform Notes